 Lyrics © Sony/ATV Music Publishing LLC

 Has it just been twelve days since we left the BBQ at Grant’s?
 Am I no longer a kid?
 I feel incredibly different.
 But Jack is lying next to me, still asleep.
 Max looks up when he sees me move.
 He wants to do a joint run to Robby’s.
 We have school in a couple of hours.
 I decide not to tell Mr. Clark that Andy Warhol is coming to the ‘Tempest’ performance.
 I wonder if anyone knows what we did over Spring Break.
 My swim team tan is completely faded.
-Will people question why I hadn’t been lying out in the sun.
-Now I felt a bit more like a high school kid.
-After school, we’ll be at Michael’s for band practice.
+Will people question why I did not lay out in the sun.
+Now I feela bit more like a high school kid.
+After school, we have band practice at Michael’s.
 An ache in my heart tells me I really want to see John work on his guitar playing.
-I’d completely forgotten about ‘The Out-Crowd.”
+I had completely forgotten about ‘The Out-Crowd.”
 My mind is revving up.
 My heart says to cuddle with Jack.

 “Fuck you, mind,” I say out loud.

 Jack rolls over.
 “What?” he mumbles.

 I slide into his embrace and go back to sleep.
 I am still a teenager.

 Mr. Clark looks up as Jack, Robby, Grant, Hippie, and I walk into English class.

 “I thought we were doing ‘The Tempest?”
 I ask.